haihala/haihala.github.io/src/lib/posts/pushing-buttons.md

 I scheduled a month of time, during which I was under no obligation to press buttons.
 I lasted two days until the switchboard started calling.
-After several hijinks and a remarkably low volume of button presses, that month had passed.
+After several high jinks and a remarkably low volume of button presses, that month had passed.
 I returned to my station to resume pressing buttons.
-Due to my early takeoff, I had landed before my co-pressers which left the shared space feeling earie.
+Due to my early takeoff, I had landed before my co-pressers which left the shared space feeling eerie.
 There were seats for hundreds of pressers, occupied by a handful.
 I didn't speak to a single person the first week besides my morning greetings.